-On August 7, 2019, the Company entered into a Securities Purchase Agreement with certain institutional and other accredited investors, whereby it, in a private placement, agreed to issue and sell to the investors an aggregate of 6,585,000 shares of the Company's common stock, \$0.001 par value per share, at a price of \$2.05 per share and 5,610,121 shares of the Company's Series B Convertible Preferred Stock, \$0.001 par value per share which are convertible into shares of the Company's Common Stock, at a price of \$2.05 per share.
-The Series B Preferred Stock, which is a Common Stock equivalent but non-voting and with a blocker on conversion if the holder would exceed a specified threshold of voting security ownership, is convertible into Common Stock on a one-for-one basis, subject to adjustment for events such as stock splits, combinations and the like as provided in the Purchase Agreement.
-The Series B Convertible Preferred Stock is reported in the stockholders' equity section of the balance sheet.
+On August 7, 2019, the Company entered into a Securities Purchase Agreement with certain institutional and other accredited investors, whereby it, in a private placement, agreed to issue and sell to the investors (i) an aggregate of 6,585,000 shares of the Company's common stock, \$0.001 par value per share, at a price of \$2.05 per share (ii) and 5,610,121 shares of the Company's Series B Convertible Preferred Stock, \$0.001 par value per share (the "Series B Preferred Stock"), which are convertible into shares of the Company's common stock, at a price of \$2.05 per share.
+The Series B Preferred Stock, which is a common stock equivalent but non-voting and with a blocker on conversion if the holder would exceed a specified threshold of voting security ownership, is convertible into common stock on a one-for-one basis, subject to adjustment for events such as stock splits, combinations and the like as provided in the Purchase Agreement.
+The Series B Preferred Stock is reported in the stockholders' equity section of the balance sheet.

 The Company received net proceeds of approximately \$23.1 million, after offering expenses.
-The Company plans to use the funds for general corporate purposes